Buddhism in Taiwan

-Buddhism is one of the major religions of Taiwan.
-Taiwanese people predominantly practice Mahayana Buddhism, Confucian principles, Taoist traditions and local practices.
+Buddhism is one of the major religions in Taiwan.
+Taiwanese people predominantly practice Humanistic Buddhism, Confucian principles, Taoist traditions and local practices.
 Roles for religious specialists from both Buddhist and Taoist traditions exist on special occasions such as for childbirth and funerals.
 Of these, a smaller number identify more specifically with Chinese Buddhist teachings and institutions, without necessarily eschewing practices from other Asian traditions.

 Following the Chinese Civil War, Buddhism experienced a rapid increase in popularity in Taiwan, attributed to Taiwan's economic miracle following the war and several major Buddhist organizations promoting modern values such as equality, freedom and reason, which was attractive to the country's growing middle class.
 Taiwanese Buddhist institutions are known for their involvement in secular society, including the providing of a number of public goods and services such as colleges, hospitals and disaster relief.

 As of 2021 around 19.8% of the population believes in Buddhism.